 This section of the Mistweaver Monk guide covers everything about Gear: Stat priorities, gear recommendations from dungeons and raids, and legendary item rankings.
 This guide is written by

 , and the Mistweaver admin of the Peak of Serenity class discord server.
-Updated for the latest patch.
+Updated for the Legion patch 7.2.5.

 Rotation & Abilities

 Some of this info may change as Blizzard finalizes changes in 7.2.5, as well as tuning hotfixes that will be ongoing for Tomb of Sargeras.

 Armor Type: Leather